Quake (video game): Additional content

+To celebrate Quake's 20th anniversary, a mission pack was developed by MachineGames and released on June 24, 2016.
+It features 10 new single-player levels and a new multiplayer level, but does not use new gameplay additions from Scourge of Armagon and Dissolution of Eternity.

+The fourth mission pack, Dimension of the Machine, was released as part of the enhanced version of Quake released on August 19, 2021.

-Quake can be heavily modified by altering the graphics, audio, or scripting in QuakeC, and has been the focus of many fan created "mods".
+Quake can be heavily modified by altering the graphics, audio, or scripting in QuakeC, and has been the focus of many fan-created modifications, known as mods.
 The first mods were small gameplay fixes and patches initiated by the community, usually enhancements to weapons or gameplay with new enemies.
 Later mods were more ambitious and resulted in Quake fans creating versions of the game that were drastically different from id Software's original release.

 The first major Quake mod was Team Fortress.
 This mod consists of Capture the Flag gameplay with a class system for the players.
 Players choose a class, which creates various restrictions on weapons and armor types available to that player, and also grants special abilities.
 For example, the bread-and-butter Soldier class has medium armor, medium speed, and a well-rounded selection of weapons and grenades, while the Scout class is lightly armored, very fast, has a scanner that detects nearby enemies, but has very weak offensive weapons.
 One of the other differences with CTF is the fact that the flag is not returned automatically when a player drops it: running over one's flag in Threewave CTF would return the flag to the base, and in TF the flag remains in the same spot for preconfigured time and it has to be defended on remote locations.
 This caused a shift in defensive tactics compared to Threewave CTF.
 Team Fortress maintained its standing as the most-played online Quake modification for many years.
-Team Fortress would go on to become Team Fortress Classic and get a sequel, Team Fortress 2.
+After the developers joined Valve, Team Fortress was ported to the GoldSrc engine as Team Fortress Classic.
+It later received a sequel, Team Fortress 2, for which content continues to be developed.